Note on product naming: As of 2022, Bananatag is Staffbase's Employee Email product.

-Before you add your organisation's custom fields to Bananatag, there are a couple of requirements:
+Before you add your organization's custom fields to Bananatag, there are a couple of requirements:

-- Your organization’s Active Directory is based on-premises, and synced to Azure Active Directory.
+- Your organization's Microsoft Entra ID is based on-premises and synced to Microsoft Entra (previously Azure AD).

-- Your Azure Active Directory (AAD) Global Administrator is able to assist in generating the custom fields.
+- Your Microsoft Entra ID Global Administrator is able to assist in generating the custom fields.

-To start, your organization’s AAD Global Administrator will need to run the following script in Powershell, in order to fetch the unique custom fields your organization uses internally.:
+To start your organization's Microsoft Entra ID, the Global Administrator must run the following script in Powershell to fetch the unique custom fields your organization uses internally.:

 Get-AzureADUser -SearchString email@example.com | select -ExpandProperty extensionproperty

 The above information should be returned in this query...

 Outside of the “Prefix”, each section of the extension value is unique to your organization and includes: